DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_fieldinversion_ramp.md

 mpirun -np 4 python runScript_FIML.py 2>&1 | tee logOpt.txt
 </pre>

-This case uses our latest FIML interface, which incorporates a neural network model into the CFD solver to compute the augmented field variables.
+This case uses our latest FIML interface, which incorporates a neural network model into the CFD solver to compute the augmented field variables (refer to the POF paper for details).
 We augment the k-omega model and make it match the k-omega SST model.
 The FIML optimization is formulated as:

 <pre>
 Objective function: Regulated prediction error for the bottom wall pressure and the CD values